 Redlines

-In a fast-paced manufacturing environment, work instructions and test procedures will need to be updated to handle changing engineering requirements, non-conformances, or to simply create faster and higher quality processes.
+In a fast-paced manufacturing environment, work instructions and test procedures will need to be updated to handle changing engineering requirements, and non-conformances, or to simply create faster and higher quality processes.
 Redlines allow Runs to be edited with full traceability and sign-off processes.
-Many times, redlines are even used to build our entire procedures in a build-as-you-fly manner.
+Many times, redlines are even used to build out entire procedures in a build-as-you-fly manner.

 Users must have a role with the createRedline and updateRedline to redline a run!